GTPBD: A Fine-Grained Global Terraced Parcel and Boundary Dataset: Experiments

 \subsection{Edge Detection Results}

 Conventional edge detection datasets typically include multi-scale, manually annotated boundaries.
 To simulate this for the GTPBD dataset, we apply morphological operations (erosion and dilation) to generate edge labels with widths of 1 to 5 pixels, mimicking human-labeled multi-resolution boundaries.
 Table~\ref{tab:edge_metrics} presents the results of four edge detection models.
-Among them, REAUNet-Sober achieves the best performance across all three metrics—ODS (0.6506), OIS (0.6373), and AP (0.7009)—significantly outperforming both general-purpose (e.g., PiDiNet), demonstrating its effectiveness in delineating parcel edges under noisy conditions.
-Visual examples in Fig.~\ref{fig:edge} (f) further illustrate model robustness, where false positives are marked in red and missed detections in blue.
+Among them, REAUNet-Sober achieves the best performance across all three metrics—ODS (65.06\%), OIS (63.73\%), and AP (70.09\%)—significantly outperforming both general-purpose (e.g., PiDiNet), demonstrating its effectiveness in delineating parcel edges under noisy conditions.
+Visual examples in Fig.~\ref{fig:edge} (d) further illustrate model robustness, where false positives are marked in red and missed detections in blue.More visualization results and the performance of regions could be found in Appendix\ref{app: more results on ed}